 The Global Dream

-In the world’s dream, the United States is the Donald Trump of nations, and our spiritual teacher is helping us see how we must appear to others—believing we are better than they are, and that our wealth, influence, and military force make us great.
-Is it any wonder that such bravado would evoke attack from others who are caught up in the ego’s inverted world of hatred, division and violence?*
+In the world’s dream, the United States has long been the Donald Trump of nations, and our spiritual teacher is helping us finally see how we must appear to others—believing we are exceptional, and that our economic and military might give us the right to call the shots in all world affairs.